Earth Day 2023: Seven ways to reduce your carbon 'foodprint' to save the planet

-We currently throw away one third of all the food we produce but nearly one in nine people around the globe are left malnourished.
-Global hunger is one of the biggest challenges of our time, one of the many pressing issues highlighted by Earth Day.
+We currently throw away a third of all the edible food we produce for human consumption every year, one of the many pressing issues highlighted by Earth Day, officially marked on Saturday.

-While the onus is on governments, businesses and those at the top to make bigger scale system changes, reducing food waste is one of the best ways we can help at home.
+While the onus is on governments, businesses and those at the top to make bigger scale system changes, reducing food waste is one of the easiest ways we can help as individuals.
 So, to get you started, we've rounded up the best ways you can shrink your carbon 'foodprint', benefiting both the planet and your purse.